-Environmental and social-related regulations, frameworks, and guidance that apply to banks, insurers and asset managers continue to rapidly evolve.
+Applicable environmental and social-related laws, regulations, frameworks, and guidance continue to rapidly evolve.
 As such, new or heightened requirements could result in increased regulatory, compliance or other costs or higher capital requirements, and may subject the Issuer to different and potentially conflicting requirements in the various jurisdictions in which the Issuer operates.
-The Issuer continues to monitor the development of applicable laws in this area, including but not limited to the evolution of disclosure requirements for public issuers and climate risk management requirements for financial institutions.
+The Issuer continues to monitor the development of applicable laws and regulations in this area, including but not limited to the evolution of sustainability disclosure requirements, sustainability due diligence requirements, and climate risk management requirements for financial institutions.

 In Canada, OSFI released its final Guideline B-15 - Climate Risk Management on March 7, 2023, which sets out expectations for the management and disclosure of climate-related risks for federally regulated financial institutions ("FRFIs") and aims to support FRFIs in developing greater resilience to, and management of, these risks.
-The first set of guidelines will be effective fiscal year-end 2024, with annual disclosures required to be made publicly available no later than 180 days after fiscal year-end.
-OSFI intends to review and amend the guideline as practices and standards evolve.
-The Issuer is currently assessing the impact of the guideline and have initiated work to meet the requirements by the effective date.
+On March 20, 2024, OSFI released an updated guideline that includes additional climate-related disclosure requirements aligned with IFRS S2 Climate-related Disclosures issued by the International Sustainability Standards Board ("ISSB"), and will be effective in at least three phases, beginning for fiscal 2024, with annual disclosures required to be made publicly available no later than 180 days after fiscal year-end.
+Additional disclosure expectations will be effective for fiscal 2025, with the effective date for a further phase of expectations still to be determined by OSFI.
+OSFI intends to review and amend the guideline as practices and standards evolve, and the Issuer continues to monitor any further developments in this area.
+The Issuer has assessed the fiscal 2024 expectations and do not anticipate any issues meeting the first phase of expectations by the effective date.
+The Issuer is currently assessing the impact of the later phases of the guideline and have initiated work to meet the requirements by the effective dates.

-In the U.S., the Securities and Exchange Commission issued proposed rule changes on March 21, 2022, which would require many registrants to include certain climate related disclosures in their regulatory filings, including the financial statements.
+In the U.S., the Securities and Exchange Commission ("SEC") issued climate-related disclosure rules on March 6, 2024, which exempt many Canadian registrants including the Issuer.
+The SEC has since stayed the rules pending judicial review of legal challenges of the rules.
 The Issuer continues to monitor developments in this area.
-In addition, various states in the U.S. have enacted or proposed statutes or regulations addressing environmental and/or social matters.
+In addition, various states in the U.S. have enacted or proposed statutes or regulations addressing environmental and/or social matters, including climate disclosure laws and laws that address the consideration of environmental and/or social factors in state investments or contracting or in financial institutions' provision of services.
 As environmental and social issues become more politicized, statutes or regulations in certain states may be interpreted to prohibit governmental entities, such as public pension funds and issuers of municipal bonds, from doing business with certain financial institutions, and political pressure may be placed upon governmental entities to not do business with certain financial institutions, based on the financial institutions' perceived positions on certain environmental and/or social matters.
 The Issuer continues to monitor developments in this area and assess their impacts on the Issuer's businesses.

-Internationally, the International Sustainability Standards Board (the "ISSB") issued its inaugural standards on June 26, 2023, being IFRS S1 General Requirements for Disclosures of Sustainability-related Financial Information and IFRS S2 Climate-related Disclosures (collectively, the "ISSB Standards").
+Internationally, the ISSB issued its inaugural standards on June 26, 2023, being IFRS S1 General Requirements for Disclosures of Sustainability-related Financial Information and IFRS S2 Climate-related Disclosures (collectively, the "ISSB Standards").
 IFRS S1 sets out general reporting requirements for disclosing sustainability-related financial information.
 IFRS S2 requires an entity to disclose information about climate-related risks and opportunities and the impact on an entity's financial position, performance, cash flows, strategy and business model.
-The applicability of the standards and the effective date for Canadian reporting issuers is subject to adoption by Canadian regulators, and the Issuer continues to monitor communication from the Canadian Securities Administrators.
+The applicability of the standards and the effective date for Canadian reporting issuers is subject to adoption by Canadian regulators, and the Issuer continues to monitor developments, including from the Canadian Securities Administrators.